jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 - Here we use NUnit, but you can use any other test framework
 - The instance of `NDocUtil` is used to record the snippets and update the documentation
-	- The argument `docu` in `new NDocUtil("docu")` is a (regex) tag that can be used to hide rows of code snippets
+	- The argument `docu` in `new NDocUtil("docu")` is a (regex) tag that can be used to hide rows in code snippets
-- The call to `docu.UpdateDocAssociatedToThisFile()` performs the documentation update at the end of the unit test run (fixture tear down method), so that the console snippets are correctly recorded
+- The call to `docu.UpdateDocAssociatedToThisFile()` performs the documentation update.
+It is located in the fixture tear down method.
+It ensures that the console records have been recorded before.
 - The code snippets are declared with the following syntax:

       //# NAME_OF_THE_SNIPPET